Aman-Kumar-ak/Masala-Madness/README.md

 ## Issue

-When the date changes, the Order Number has to be reset to 0 but at present for the new Order it storing with (Previous Order Number + 1) which is need to be fixed.
+Issue Resolved - Nothing New

 ## Things to do now

-1. We have to work on showing Previous Orders in Frontend.
-In that we can see the Orders of Specific date.
-2. We also have to work on Providing Excel Sheets.
+1. We also have to work on Providing Excel Sheets.
 When admin download the Excel sheets of Specific date, data has to be fetch from the database and convert into Excel Sheet.
-3. In Excel Sheets, there will be columns of OrderNumber, Date, Time, Dishes, Type(H/F) Dishes Price, Total Dish(each Price), Total Order Amount, Mode of Payment, successful/Failed.
+2. In Excel Sheets, there will be columns of OrderNumber, Date, Time, Dishes, Type(H/F) Dishes Price, Total Dish(each Price), Total Order Amount, Mode of Payment, successful/Failed.